-It’s the time of year again when we zip down-filled puffers over layers of boiled wool and long underwear and convince ourselves that a chic beanie is tying our “look” together; we make excuses for lunchtime toddies (they’re medicinal!); haul pine trees up four-storey walk-ups; make ridiculous plane-train-automobile travel plans to visit family and swear we’re not going to stand for sleeping on the pull-out guest couch yet again this year (and then give in like a sap)—and otherwise settle in for a season of compulsory giving.
+It’s the time of year again when we zip down-filled puffers over layers of boiled wool and long underwear and convince ourselves that a chic beanie is tying our “look” together; we make excuses for lunchtime toddies (they’re medicinal!); haul pine trees up four-storey walk-ups; make ridiculous plane-train-automobile travel plans to visit family and swear we’re not going to stand for sleeping on the pull-out guest couch yet again this year (and then give in like a sap).
+In a word: we’re settling in for another season of compulsory giving.

 Mag mag mag: For the hoarder who can’t stop adding to that pile of magazines on the coffee table…